amadeuspham/right2life/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Instruction

+Make sure you have node installed.
+Install the required dependencies by running

+### `npm install`

-In the project directory, you can run:
+To start the app, run:

 ### `yarn start`